My name is Samantha Allemann and I’m a Melbourne based freelance writer and editor.

 Seeing my name in print was intoxicating.
 I was accepted into RMIT’s Professional Writing and Editing course, and since then I have written for many print and online publications.

 Having completed the Australian Writers’ Centre Copywriting Essentials course, I also work as a freelance copywriter.
-I’m the sub-editor of Pip Australian Permaculture magazine as well.
+I was the sub-editor of Pip Australian Permaculture magazine for several years so I also know how to work with writers (and when is the right time to plant potatoes).

 I’m curious about many things and love speaking to people about what they’re passionate about.
 I pride myself on my ability to work quickly while still producing quality work.
 I always meet my deadlines and offer speedy turnarounds; an ability my editors have praised me for.

 When I’m not writing or editing, I am pottering about trying to live as green as can be.
 You may have heard me on 3RRR FM playing music and talking in my radio voice.
 I like to be around cats.